Teenagers and Poor Sleep Quality: Looks Can Be Deceiving

 New Found Hope is Here

-Your son or daughter will come into our center either after school and/or on Saturdays for only 45 minutes.
-Session feedback to their brain is all audio based, so they can read a book, do some homework or play on their phones if they'd like.
+Teens are curious by nature.
+So when they're asked if they'd like to see their own brain in action, the excitement is obvious.
+And unlike talk therapy, they can read a book, do some homework or play on their phones during the session if they'd like.
 Having to concentrate or focus on a video screen is not necessary for them to achieve great results.

-After only four sessions, your teen will be feeling better; with less anxiety, and its at this point they will be starting to notice better quality sleep, as well as waking up more rested in the mornings.
+After 15 sessions, your teen will be feeling better; with less anxiety, and its at this point they will be starting to notice better quality sleep, as well as waking up more rested in the mornings.

 Some Additional Benefits Seen in Our Teenage Client Population:

-Better academic performance: (Ties into improved sleep quality and memory recall).
+Better academic performance: (as a result of improved sleep quality and memory recall).

 Improved mood and temperament: (A sleepy teen is a grumpy teen.
 Attitude and sleep are inextricably linked).